• People banner

 Charlotte is committed to minimising the collateral damage of divorce on the family.
 She tailors her approach to all cases carefully to ensure clients’ interests are robustly protected whilst also minimising unnecessary conflict.

-Charlotte has written numerous articles and given expert comment for the industry and popular press, including New Law Journal, Spears Wealth, The Times and Financial Times amongst others.
+Charlotte splits her time between her case work and a knowledge role, supporting the family team both internally and externally.
+She writes and provides commentary regularly for the legal and popular press including Family Law Lournal, New Law Journal, Spears Wealth, The Times and Financial Times amongst others.

 Charlotte is admitted to practise in England and Wales.